 So, it is better to check the health of your new domain using Google Webmasters Tools (GWT).
 Just add the domain name to GWT and check the Manual Actions Page.
 It will let you know if there are any issues with the domain.
 You can go ahead without worrying if you get a green signal.

 Moving a website from current web host to a new host is not a game of copy and paste.
 You will also need to transfer the static WordPress files and entire database to the new hosting server.

 You should use database migration plugins like Duplicator or All-in-one WP Migration for smoother migration of database.
+It a best plugin to change a Website host without losing SEO ranking.
 The database duplication can take some time to create a package of your WordPress database, which depends on the size of database.